 - 1 tablespoon mayonnaise ( I prefer Hellman's/ Best Foods)

 - Cut eggs in half and take out yolks and place them in a medium bowl.

 - Use a pastry cutter or fork to break up yolk until it's super fine.

-- Add yogurt, mayo, mustard, s&p and whip up with spatula until smooth and creamy.
+- Add yogurt, mayo, mustard, s&p and whip up with a spatula until smooth and creamy.